1988–89 Los Angeles Lakers season: Aftermath

-The 1988–89 season marked an end to a run of eight consecutive Western Conference finals appearances for the Lakers, the most since the 1968–69 Boston Celtics, as in the following season, the Lakers would lose in the conference semifinals to the Phoenix Suns in five games.
+Following the season, Campbell signed as a free agent with the Minnesota Timberwolves expansion team.
+The 1988–89 season marked an end to a run of eight consecutive Western Conference Finals appearances for the Lakers, the most since the 1968–69 Boston Celtics, as in the following season, the Lakers would lose in the Conference Semi-finals to the Phoenix Suns in five games.